Microsoft Research Cloud AI Research Challenge Complete Rules

 *An affiliate is: (a) an organization that is under common control, sharing a common majority or controlling owner, or common management; or (b) an organization that has a substantial ownership in, or is substantially owned by the other organization.

-If you are affiliated with an academic institution and you apply before February 15, 2018, the following are eligible to receive Azure credits:
+If you are affiliated with an academic institution and you apply before February 15, 2018 (This deadline has passed.), the following are eligible to receive Azure credits:

 - Faculty, researchers, and doctoral students.